54 : Edmonton Artist Northlift Belts

 As I continue to photograph artists working in their studios, I am consistently struck by the calmness with which each artist approaches their work.
 Normally rocking the 80s vibe, full of energy, and constantly cracking jokes, Artem displays an incredible calm and focus while he works.
 With care, he methodically goes through his client list to plan his upcoming work schedule.
 With patience, he prepares each step before the sewing machine starts to hum.
 With attention, he meticulously measures each piece of leather before he cuts into it for a new item.

-This Life by Selena Photography blog post about environmental portraiture was produced by Montreal photographer Selena Phillips-Boyle.
+This Life by Selena Photography blog post about environmental portraiture was produced by Montreal environmental portrait photographer Selena Phillips-Boyle.
 Here you can see more environmental portraits with Ottawa artist City Witch and Montreal woodworker Houtwerk.
 Here you can see more portraits and headshots by Montreal photographer Selena Phillips-Boyle.